-2. Typical values given for TA=25°C. Not 100% tested.

-3. Only applicable as a constraint for a WRSR instruction.
+- 2. Typical values given for TA=25°C. Not 100% tested. - 3.
+Only applicable as a constraint for a WRSR instruction.

-4. Program operation may be interrupted as often as system request.
+Program operation may be interrupted as often as system request.
 The minimum timing of tPRS must be observed before issuing the next program suspend command.
-However, in order for an Program operation to make progress, tPRS $\geq$ 100us must be included in resume-to-suspend loop(s).
+However, in order for a Program operation to make progress, the average tPRS in resume-to-suspend loop(s) must be more than 100us.
 Not 100% tested.

-5. Erase operation may be interrupted as often as system request.
+Erase operation may be interrupted as often as system request.
 The minimum timing of tERS must be observed before issuing the next erase suspend command.
-However, in order for an Erase operation to make progress, tERS $\geq$ 100us must be included in resume-to-suspend loop(s).
+However, in order for an Erase operation to make progress, the average tERS in resume-to-suspend loop(s) must be more than 100us.
 Notes.
 Not 100% tested.

-6. Latency time is required to complete Erase/Program Suspend operation.
+Latency time is required to complete Erase/Program Suspend operation.